Dual Band Thermal Videography: Separating Time-Varying Reflection and Emission Near Ambient Conditions: Experimental Results

-\paragraph{Reflection-Emission Separation Results:} Figure \ref{fig:results_img} shows the separation of emitted light due to heat transport and reflections from light transport using dual thermal bands—one captured without a filter and the other with a $9.5\mu m$ central wavelength filter.
-The $9.5\mu m$ filter was chosen as it maximizes the separation of emissivities for these objects, thereby improving the condition number of the linear system.
+{\bf Reflection-Emission Separation Results:} First, we illustrate the difference between reflection due to light transport and emission due to heat transport with the same object: the reflection of fingers moving in front of a glass plate vs. the finger prints dissipating on the glass plate.
+Our method separates these components well, as shown in Figure \ref{fig:teaser-fig}.
+We demonstrate separation for several interesting and challenging scenes whose descriptions are given in Figure~\ref{fig:results_img}.
+Our results demonstrate the effectiveness of our optimization in isolating background reflections from object emissions, even in visually imperceptible cases such as the glass plate, while simultaneously providing meaningful temperature estimates validated via contact thermometry.
+While our calibrated approach tends to be noisier in low-signal regions due to its analytical nature and the absence of a temperature prior, it achieves decent separation results for high-emissivity objects with good signal, as shown in Figure~\ref{fig:results_img}.
 The estimated emissivities from our uncalibrated approach deviate by an average of $0.17, 0.15, 0.19$, and $0.15$ from our calibrated method across the dual spectral bands.
-Our results demonstrate the effectiveness of our optimization in isolating background reflections from object emissions, even in visually imperceptible cases such as the glass plate, while simultaneously providing meaningful temperature estimates validated via contact thermometry.
-While our calibrated approach tends to be noisier in low-signal regions due to its analytical nature and the absence of a temperature prior, it achieves decent separation results for high-emissivity objects with good signal, as shown in Figure \ref{fig:results_img}.
-Moreover, our uncalibrated approach has an average temperature difference of $1.72\%$ and $5.34 \%$ with wineglass and coffee pot videos, highlighting the robustness of our method to perform thermography in complex, dynamic real-world scenarios.
+Also, our uncalibrated approach has an average temperature difference of $1.72\%$ and $5.34 \%$ with wineglass and coffee pot videos compared to contact-measurements with a thermocouple, highlighting the ability of our method to perform thermography in complex, dynamic real-world scenarios for the first time.
+Best viewed in the Supplementary video.